tanaynistala/geo-guide/_country-guides/LVA.md

 <CountryMap code="LVA" scale="6400" level="2" />

-# Licence Plates
+# License Plates

-As a member of the EU, Latvia's licence plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `LV`.
-Plates are white with black text: <LicencePlate style="eu" code="LV" format="AB-1234"/>.
-Licence plates are required on both the front and rear of vehicles.
+As a member of the EU, Latvia's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `LV`.
+Plates are white with black text: <LicensePlate style="eu" code="LV" format="AB-1234"/>.
+License plates are required on both the front and rear of vehicles.

 # Phone Codes